Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 We crammed a lot into our trip, including TeamLab Planets, Shibuya Crossing, Harajuku, Tokyo Disneyland, DisneySea, Asakusa, Shinjuku, Ghibli Museum, SkyTree Tokyo, Hiroshima Peace Museum, A-Bomb Dome, Miyajima, Monkey Park, Bamboo Forest, Nijo Castle, karaoke, outdoor markets, modern malls, and many beautiful temples and shrines.

 Fortunately, there is abundant information online (including this article!), so it's easy to get answers to all your questions – including questions you didn't know to ask.
-We found the Japan Travel Tips and Planning group on Facebook to be especially helpful.
+We found the Japan Travel Tips and Planning group on Facebook especially helpful.

 Connectivity

-Access to Google Maps and the internet were ESSENTIAL throughout our trip to Japan.
+Access to Google Maps and the internet was ESSENTIAL throughout our trip to Japan.
 They helped us easily navigate the complex public transit systems, access apps and tickets for attractions, and get the information we needed when we needed it.

 Make sure you have a plan to stay connected.
 There are several options.

-- We rented a pocket Wi-Fi device from Japan Wireless for about $5 per day.
+- We rented a pocket Wi-Fi device from Japan Wireless for about $5 total per day.
 We chose this option because it covered all our family's devices for the lowest price.
 Sometimes service was spotty, but it mostly worked well.
 We booked online in advance and then picked it up and dropped it off at the airport.
 There are other providers, but Japan Wireless worked for us.

 Related: Our Two-Week Japan Itinerary